qri-io/website/content/docs/tutorials/cli_quickstart.md

 Note!!!
 Any flags given in the command will override the message given in the `dataset.yaml` file!!!

 HOLD UP.
-We began this `qri new --file` adventure by using an already existing `dataset.yaml` file.
+We began this `qri save --file` adventure by using an already existing `dataset.yaml` file.
 What if we don't have one??
 What if I want some guidance on how to create my own `dataset.yaml` file???
 You're in luck.
 Using the command `qri export --blank` will create an empty `dataset.yaml` file with instructions :)

-<a id="qri-validate"></a>
+<a id="2.3"></a>
 ### 2.3 qri validate

 Okay, so we've added a new dataset into Qri.
 What happens when you want to update that dataset?